olcf/olcf-user-docs/software/containers_on_frontier.rst

 Base Images
 ^^^^^^^^^^^

-Due to copyright issues, OLCF is not able to provide containers with the Cray Programming Environment (CPE) installed in them; However, we do provide a set of base container images that seek to be ABI (Application Binary Interface) compatible.
+Due to licensing, OLCF is currently not able to provide containers with the Cray Programming Environment (CPE) installed in them; However, we do provide a set of base container images that seek to be ABI (Application Binary Interface) compatible.
 Users can download these images and build their software off-site.
 When users are ready to run their containers on Frontier they can bind in CPE and run their software.

 .. important::